Totogrisen/sahra_moseby.github.io/projects/bookSwap.md

 We user-tested a high-fidelity prototype on other students to see how they liked it and got great results.
 The bottom line was clear: the students of Bergen wants our app.

+<h3> What i learned </h3>
+During this project I learned how to design and user test according to recognized principles and rules within the domain of user experience.
+It also reassured me that I had chosen the right path of study, because I had a lot of fun working on this project.